Scottish clan: Social ties

 Fosterage and manrent were the most important forms of social bonding in the clans.
 In the case of fosterage, the chief's children would be brought up by a favored member of the leading clan gentry and in turn their children would be favored by members of the clan.

 In the case of manrent, this was a bond contracted by the heads of families looking to the chief for territorial protection, though not living on the estates of the clan elite.
 These bonds were reinforced by calps, death duties paid to the chief as a mark of personal allegiance by the family when their head died, usually in the form of their best cow or horse.
 Although calps were banned by Parliament in 1617, manrent continued covertly to pay for protection.

 The marriage alliance reinforced links with neighboring clans as well as with families within the territory of the clan.
 The marriage alliance was also a commercial contract involving the exchange of livestock, money, and land through payments in which the bride was known as the tocher and the groom was known as the dowry.

+Clan Gatherings and Affiliations

+Clan gatherings are a unique feature of Scottish clan culture, where members of a clan convene to celebrate their shared heritage, participate in Highland Games, and discuss clan business.
+These events serve as a focal point for clan members and help in preserving historical and cultural landmarks, as well as the natural environment of Scotland.
+Clan affiliations aren't solely based on ancestry; people with no Scottish lineage can also be affiliated with a clan, commonly known as "Clan Friends."